FGasper/p5-CBOR-Free/README.md

 - `canonical` - A boolean that makes the function output CBOR in [canonical form](https://tools.ietf.org/html/rfc7049#section-3.9).
+- `preserve_references` - A boolean that causes CBOR::Free to encode
+multi-referenced values via [CBOR’s “shared references” tags](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
+This will incur a mild performance penalty but, on the other hand, allows encoding of circular references.

 Notes on mapping Perl to CBOR: